 This past summer, Twitter announced they would be deprecating third-party data in their ad buying platform at the end of January 2020.
 Currently, Twitter offers access to third-party audiences to supplement platform-native and marketer’s first-party data for campaign optimization.
 This workflow will soon change as the removal date for third-party audiences is right around the corner, on January 31.

 This announcement may look familiar.
 In 2018, Facebook removed the ability for marketers to buy third-party audiences through their Partner Categories product.
 Now, Twitter will be following suit at the end of the month as a means to simplify the buying process for advertisers.

 If leveraging third-party data for your social media campaigns is news to you, you may be leaving money on the table.
 Activating third-party data for your social media campaigns enables you to target your own customers when first-party data is not enough.
 You can also increase wallet share by identifying customers who spend with your competitors.
-Reach customers who visited certain retail locations with third-party data in the Data Store, or create your own custom segment.
+Reach customers who visited certain retail locations with third-party data in the Data Marketplace, or create your own custom segment.

 For more information on how you can activate third-party data from the 160+ trusted partners in the LiveRamp Data Marketplace, or create your own custom audiences, reach out to [email protected].